SeanKilleen/seankilleen.github.io/_posts/2020-04-29-infrastructure-as-code-on-azure-using-terraform.md

 * Run `terraform apply` and notice that it tells you the back-end changed.
 * Now tun `terraform init` again.
 It will prompt you on whether to add your state to the new back-end.
 Say yes!

-Now Terraform is ready to rock and roll -- you've got the basics for your
+Now Terraform is ready to rock and roll -- you've got the basics for your IaC setup.

+Happy Terraforming!